Introduction

 Enclomiphene is a selective estrogen receptor modulator (SERM) used for the treatment of testosterone deficiency in men.
 While it is generally considered safe and well-tolerated, like any medication, it may have side effects.

-Patients may also experience chest pain, shortness of breath, or swelling in the legs, which may indicate a blood clot.
-Any of these symptoms should be reported to a healthcare provider immediately.
-While the risk of
+Patients may experience chest pain, shortness of breath, or leg swelling, which could indicate a blood clot.
+Although safety studies have not shown an increased risk of blood clots with enclomiphene, any of these symptoms should be reported to a healthcare provider immediately.

 Enclomiphene has demonstrated no irregularities in liver function, and no adverse events have been reported through the FDA's Adverse Event Reporting System.
 Since enclomiphene is metabolized by the liver via CYP2D6 enzymes, patients with a history of liver problems should be monitored closely while taking enclomiphene, and may require dose adjustments or discontinuation of the medication if side effects from incomplete metabolization arise.